-Membership subscription revenue is recognized on a daily basis throughout the term of the individual subscription agreements, as the control of the membership services is delivered to the customer evenly throughout that term.
-Membership receivables are recorded at the amount billed to the customer.
+The membership subscription fee is recognized on a daily basis throughout the term of the individual subscription agreements, as the control of the membership services is delivered to the customer evenly throughout that term.
+Subscription receivables are recorded at the amount billed to the customer.
 The Company policy is to suspend recognition of subscription revenue when the last scheduled subscription payment is 30 days past due, or when, in the Company’s estimation, the collectability of the account is uncertain.
 Membership subscription revenue is recognized gross over time.

-Members of the Credit Builder Plus membership program typically receive the cash related to loans and interest-free Instacash advances in 1-3 business days.
-Members may elect to receive cash immediately through the Company’s instant transfer option.
-The Company charges a fee when the instant transfer option is elected by a member.
-Instant transfer fees are recognized gross over the term of the loan or Instacash advance, as the services related to these fees are not distinct from the services of the loan or Instacash advance.
+Most service fees are related to the Company’s Instacash advance product.
+Users may obtain cash from interest-free Instacash advances in 1-3 business days or may elect to receive cash immediately through the Company’s instant transfer option.
+The Company charges a fee when the instant transfer option is elected by a customer.
+Instant transfer fees are recognized gross over the term of the Instacash advance, as the services related to these fees are not distinct from the services of the Instacash advance.
 The receivable related to the instant transfer option fee is recorded at the amount billed to the customer.

 With respect to the Company’s Instacash advance service, the Company provides customers with the option to provide a tip for the offering.
 Fees earned on tips are recognized gross over the term of the Instacash advance, as the services related to these fees are not distinct from the services of the Instacash advance.
 Advances typically include a term of 30 days or less, depending on the individual’s pay cycle.
 The Company’s policy is to suspend the account when an advance is 60 days or more past the scheduled payment date on a contractual basis or when, in the Company’s estimation, the collectability of the account is uncertain.
 The receivable related to the tip is recorded at the amount billed to the customer.

-Interest income and the related accrued interest receivables on loan-related finance receivables is accrued based upon the daily principal amount outstanding except for when these loans are on nonaccrual status.
+Net interest income on loan receivables—Interest income and the related accrued interest receivables on loan-related receivables are accrued based upon the daily principal amount outstanding except for loans that are on nonaccrual status.
 The Company recognizes interest income using the interest method.
 The Company’s policy is to suspend recognition of interest income on finance receivables and place the loan on nonaccrual status when the account is 60 days or more past due on a contractual basis or when, in the Company’s estimation, the collectability of the account is uncertain, and the account is less than 90 days contractually past due.

-Digital media and content production services provided to third parties are generally earned and recognized over time as the performance obligations within the contracts are satisfied.
-The revenue is recorded in other income in the statement of operations.
-Contracts for digital media and content production services are typically short-term.
+Digital media and content production services provided to enterprise clients are generally earned and recognized over time as the performance obligations within the contracts are satisfied.
+Payment terms vary from contract to contract such that collections may occur in advance of services being rendered, as services are rendered or after services are rendered.
+Contracts for digital media and content production services are typically short-term in duration.

-Allowance for Losses on Receivables—An allowance for losses on finance receivables and related accrued interest and fee receivables is established to provide for probable losses incurred in the Company’s finance receivables at the balance sheet date and is established through a provision for losses on receivables.
+Allowance for Losses on Receivables—An allowance for losses on consumer receivables is established to provide for probable losses incurred in the Company’s consumer receivables at the balance sheet date and is established through a provision for losses on receivables.
 Charge-offs, net of recoveries, are charged directly to the allowance.
-The allowance is based on management’s assessment of many factors, including changes in the nature, volume, and risk characteristics of the finance receivables portfolio, including trends in delinquency and charge-offs and current economic conditions that may affect the borrower’s ability to pay.
+The allowance is based on management’s assessment of many factors, including changes in the nature, volume, and risk characteristics of the consumer receivables portfolio, including trends in delinquency and charge-offs and current economic conditions that may affect the consumer’s ability to pay.
 The allowance is developed on a general basis and each period management assesses each product type by origination cohort in order to determine the forecasted performance of those cohorts and arrive at an appropriate allowance rate for that period.
 While management uses the best information available to make its evaluation, future adjustments to the allowance may be necessary if there are significant changes in any of the factors.